American Heart Association

 We’re investing in community-led solutions

-Capital access and investment funds focused on communities, small businesses, social entrepreneurs, innovators and students impacting the social determinants of health
+Capital access and investment funds focused on communities, small businesses, social entrepreneurs, innovators and students impacting the social drivers of health

-Committing to equity and a full, healthy life for everyone
+Committing to a full, healthy life for everyone

-The American Heart Association is investing over $230 million in a sweeping effort to ensure equitable health for all.
-Through research, community solutions and other substantial work, the AHA is addressing barriers to health equity including structural racism, social factors that hurt people’s health and threats to rural health.
+The American Heart Association is investing more than $230 million in a sweeping effort to ensure equitable health for all.
+Through research, community-driven solutions and other major initiatives, the AHA is addressing barriers that limit people’s ability to live healthy lives including structural racism, social factors that influence health, and challenges facing rural communities.